Sign-up to our e-newsletter

 Nepal

-In response to the destruction of the 2015 earthquake in Nepal Learning for Life, with funding from the Guernsey Overseas Aid Commission, hasstarted the construction of an earthquakre-resistant school in rural Makwanpur, Nepal.
-The school will include two classrooms, a library, community hall and toilet facilities.
-The building will also function as a community resource centre, can host event and training sessions and provide emergency shelter when necessary.
+In response to the destruction of the 2015 earthquake in Nepal Learning for Life, with funding from the Guernsey Overseas Aid Commission, the Marr Munning Trust and the friends of family of Dan Doherty, reconstructed an earthquake-resistant school in rural Makwanpur, Nepal.
+The school includes two classrooms, a library, community hall and toilet facilities.
+The building also functions as a community resource centre, can host event and training sessions and provide emergency shelter when necessary.

 Open School Kolkata